xitu/gold-miner/TODO1/improving-build-speed-in-android-studio.md

 We also looked at “real-world” data, focusing on build speed of a couple of debug build right before and right after an upgrade of the Android Gradle plugin.
 We used this as a proxy of the actual improvement of a new release.

-This showed really good improvement with new releases**,** helping reduce build time by almost 50% since 2.3.**
+This showed really good improvement with new releases,** helping reduce build time by almost 50% since 2.3.**

 ![](https://cdn-images-1.medium.com/max/2992/0*l55G21vNHzBc-D7D)